obrie/retrokit/README.md

 1. Connect your first controller (keyboard, for example)
 1. Open the Menu, change the Theme, and save the changes to generate es_settings.cfg (Needed???)
 1. Quit EmulationStation
-1. Copy retrokit to your sd card (/home/pi/retrokit)
+1. Copy retrokit to your sd card to /home/pi/retrokit, including .env and config/blutooth/
 1. Run `bin/update.sh system` to update Raspbian
 1. Reboot
 1. Run `bin/update.sh retropie` to update RetroPie-Setup and its packages